-Second, Table 5 Model 2 models educational attendance as an outcome of individual, parental and clan characteristics, where clans comprehensively include grandparents, aunts/ uncles, and all other related family members.
-The model differs from Table 4 Model 4, which modeled residual clans, in important ways.
-Once combining grandparents, aunts/uncles, and residual clan members into “full” clans, children’s race and birth year lose their statistical significance, while parental income regains its positive and significant association with children’s education.
-Model 2 of Table 5 suggests that all three parental resources significantly predict a child’s educational attainment.
-As for the clan variables, full clan education and income (Table 5 Model 2) operate similarly to residual clan education and income (Table 4 Model 4).
-Full clan wealth, however, is different – now negative and statistically significant, like income.
-Full clan number of households, unlike that of residual clans, positively predicts children’s education at a high threshold of statistical significance.
-We interpret this association to either mean that a greater variety of familial resources represented by a higher number of (full) clan households shapes children’s educational attainment, or that a greater number of clan households increases the influence extended families exert on children.
+Second, Model 2 in Table 5 models educational attendance as an outcome of individual, parental, and clan characteristics, where clans comprehensively include grandparents, aunts/ uncles, and all other related family members.
+The model differs from Model 4 in Table 4, which modeled residual clans, in important ways.
+Once grandparents, aunts/uncles, and residual clan members have been combined into “full” clans, children’s race and birth year lose their statistical significance, while parental income regains its positive and significant association with children’s education.
+Model 2 in Table 5 suggests that all three parental resources significantly predict a child’s educational attainment.
+As for the clan variables, full clan education and income (Model 2 in Table 5) operate in a similar way to residual clan education and income (Model 4 in Table 4).
+Full clan wealth, however, is different – now it is negative and statistically significant, like income.
+The number of households in the full clan, unlike that of residual clans, is a positive predictor of children’s education at a high threshold of statistical significance.
+We interpret this association to either mean that a greater variety of familial resources represented by a higher number of households in the (full) clan shapes children’s educational attainment, or that a greater number of clan households increases the influence that extended families exert on children.

 Model 3 in Table 5 tests whether parental and clan resources interact with one another, and whether they vary in their association with college attendance for Black and non-Black children.
-Specifically, the model adds two-way interaction terms between race and parental education, race and clan education, and parental education and clan education.
+Specifically, the model adds two-way terms of interaction between race and parental education, race and clan education, and parental education and clan education.
 It also adds a three-way interaction between race, parental education, and clan education.
-These interaction terms do not change the direction or significance of coefficients outside the interactions, as compared with Model 2.
+The terms of these interactions do not change the direction or significance of coefficients outside the interactions, as compared with Model 2.

 Do clan resources multiply higher parental resources, or do they serve to compensate for lower parental resources?
-Through testing all possible two- and three-way interaction terms (not presented here), we found that parental and full clan educational resources serve to multiply one another, whereas economic resources like wealth and income do not.
+By testing all possible two- and three-way interactions (not presented here), we found that parental and full clan educational resources serve to multiply one another, whereas economic resources like wealth and income do not.
 Specifically, for every decile increase in clan education for non-Black children raised by parents who did not attend college, a child’s probability of attending college rises by 7.0 percentage points.
-For non-Black children from more educated households this probability increases by 9.7 percentage points with every decile in clan education.
+For non-Black children from more educated households, this probability increases by 9.7 percentage points with every decile in clan education.

-Model 3 provides limited indication that this pattern differs by race, with the negative three-way interaction term only statistically significant at a low 0.1 threshold.
-The model suggests that for Black children raised by parents who did not attend college, each increase in clan education decile is associated with a 7.4 percentage points increase, whereas for those from more educated households this probability increases at a similar rate of 6.8 percentage points with every decile of clan wealth.
+Model 3 provides a limited indication that this pattern differs by race, with the negative term of three-way interaction only statistically significant at a low 0.1 threshold.
+The model suggests that, for Black children raised by parents who did not attend college, each increase in clan education decile is associated with a 7.4 percentage points increase, whereas for those from more educated households, this probability increases at a similar rate of 6.8 percentage points with every decile of clan wealth.
 A relationship between clan and household resources that varies by race is only weakly supported.